Nomvuyo Mhlakaza-Manamela: Legislative career

 In the 2019 general election, she was elected to a seat in the Gauteng Provincial Legislature, ranked 22nd on the ANC's provincial party list.
 The ANC, the majority party in the legislature, nominated her for the office of Deputy Speaker of the provincial legislature, serving under Speaker Ntombi Mekgwe.

 In June 2022, the National Prosecuting Authority announced that it would seek to prosecute Mhlakaza-Manamela on charges of assault with the intent to cause grievous bodily harm and crimen injuria.
 She was accused of assaulting Sergeant Lizzy Mojapelo, a protection officer with the South African Police Service, in February 2020.
 Mojapelo alleged that she had been at Mhlakaza-Manamela's home when Mhlakaza-Manamela attacked her while drunk; Mojapelo was pregnant at the time.
 Mhlakaza-Manamela first appeared in the Johannesburg Magistrate's Court in August 2022.

-Personal life

-Mhlakaza-Manamela is married to politician Buti Manamela.
+Following the 2024 provincial election, Mhlakaza-Manamela was succeeded by the DA's Refiloe Nt'sekhe as Deputy Speaker.
+Mhlakaza-Manamela was re-elected as Deputy Speaker after Nt'sekhe's resignation following the DA's withdrawal from provincial government talks..